 What advice would you give to someone just starting out on being a good climber and a good steward?

 I would encourage anybody to go outside and go climbing — it’s just a beautiful way to interact with your environment.
 It’s important for people to go out and have beautiful experiences in nature.
 That will make them better stewards overall. … If we want people to protect the environment, they need to actually go out and enjoy it.

-*Editor’s note: Yosemite National Park hosted more than 4 million visits last year and more than 5 million in 2016.
+*Editor’s note: Yosemite National Park hosted more than 4 million visits in 2017 and more than 5 million in 2016.